Shoreshen/triton_learn/Readme.md

 }
 ```

-The reason of swizzling is to avoid bank conflict, see [this post](https://github.com/triton-lang/triton/discussions/2026)
+The reason of swizzling is to avoid bank conflict, see [this post](https://github.com/triton-lang/triton/discussions/2026).

+For Nvidia device, the `vec` should be 8, since [`ldmatrix`](#ldmatrix) instruction can switch rows of 8 element of f16 by adjusting `%lane.s0` register.

 ## PTX